 - ½ cup water Add a little at a time.
 You may need a little more or a little less.

 - ¼ cup ghee

 - ¾ cup nuts

 - 1 Tbsp white poppy seeds optional

-- ⅓ cup rava semolina flour
+- ⅓ cup rava semolina or cream of wheat

 - ⅔ cup powdered sugar

 - In a large bowl, add flour, salt, and ghee.
 Incorporate the ghee into the dough until you have a sandy texture.

 - Mix in the water until you have a slightly sticky dough.
 Cover with a damp towel and let rest for 30 minutes.